hgzech/mobile_aat_setup/README.md

 ### Setup Firebase

 Before using this package, you need to setup a firebase project.
+Firebase will be used to store your experiments and study data online.
 If you already have Firebase set up, skip to step 4.

 1)  Open http://firebase.google.com, log in with your google account and